The Advantage of Fine-Grained Training: Methods

 with $\omega_i \in \mathbb{R}^{d}$, $b_i,\,v_i^k,\, \beta_k \in \mathbb{R}$.
-The results we present are not dependent on the choice of the activation function, as we obtained similar results using tanh, as seen in the Supplementary Materials, Fig.~\ref{fig:supp_tanh}.
+The results we present are not dependent on the choice of activation function; we obtained similar results with the tanh function, as shown in the Supplementary Materials, Fig.~S{5}.
 The model is trained with stochastic gradient descent and a standard cross-entropy loss.

 The coarse model (Fig.~\ref{fig:dataset_subdivision}b) is instead a binary classifier with a sigmoid function as output:

 $N_{\text{coarse}}$ is the number of hidden neurons, $\sigma(\cdot)$ is the sigmoid activation function, and $\omega_i \in \mathbb{R}^{d}$, $b_i,\,v_i,\, \beta \in \mathbb{R}$.
 The model is trained with a binary cross-entropy loss defined using the coarse labels $Y^\mu = \sum_{k\in \mathcal{C}_0} y_k^\mu$, with $\mathcal{C}_0$ and $\mathcal{C}_1$ indicating the two coarse classes.
 All model weights are initialized with Glorot uniform initialization, and the biases are set to zero.